Vietnam.vn - Nền tảng quảng bá Việt Nam

 The countries said that using frozen assets could cause investors from other countries to doubt the safety of their EU holdings and move to withdraw their investments from Europe, which would weaken the euro in the long term.

-* On the Russian side, in mid-January 2024, Foreign Ministry spokeswoman Maria Zakharova accused the West of trying to create a "legal cover" to take away Moscow's sovereign assets - a move that the country has repeatedly warned would violate international law and weaken the global financial system.
+* On the Russian side, in mid-January 2024, Foreign Ministry spokeswoman Maria Zakharova accused the West of trying to create a "legal cover" to take away Moscow's sovereign assets - a move that the country has repeatedly warned would violate international law and undermine the global financial system.

 Accusing Washington of trying to pressure the EU into joining a plan to seize Russian assets, Ms Zakharova warned: "Moscow will respond decisively if the country's assets are 'stolen'.
 Retaliatory measures will be taken.
 They will be painful!"